kenlowrie/smd/docs/userdocs_macros.md

 @var _="ismd" _inherit="smd" ucase="iSMD" lcase="ismd" short="Interactive Script Markdown"
 @var _="smdparse" _inherit="smd" ucase="SMDParse" lcase="smdparse"  short="Script Markdown Parser"

+//TODO: When I add a developer switch (or mode), this should be one of the things that is added
+//      Very useful to create a marker in large output documents to find where you are when debugging. :)
 @var mk="{{self.s}}" s="@@<br/>{{code.repeat(t=\"&\" c=\"100\")}}<br />" e="@@<br/>{{code.repeat(t=\"%\" c=\"100\")}}<br />"

+// This is used when we are documenting attribute creation, because you can't use {{self.}} directly
+// If you do, it evaluates to the variable being used to emit the docs.
+DOH!
 @var _self_="&#x73;elf"
 @var _self="@@{{self.il}}" il="{{E.lcb2}}{{_self_}}.{{self.p}}{{E.rcb2}}"